Best Private Health Insurance in Canada (2026): Top Plans Compared

 than industry average2

 GMS’s mid-tier replacement plan, Choiceplan, offers guaranteed acceptance and easy enrollment for retirees and those who are newly self-employed.
-Drug and dental coverage is solid overall, but you’ll get make concessions on paramedical coverage and mental health support—and the trade-off doesn’t come with lower premiums
+Drug and dental coverage is solid overall, but paramedical coverage and mental health support are less robust.

 Pros